gusbemacbe/suru-plus-lubuntu/README.md

 ## Installation

 You can choose two option — without or with CLI.
-We recommend to use CLI because it is very quick.
+We recommend to use CLI's SVN because it is quicker like a MIllenium Falcon.

 * [Installation without CLI](instructions_without_cli.md)
 * [Installation with CLI](instructions_with_cli.md)